-Learning Goal: Assess conceptual and procedural fluency for translations, reflections, and writing equations of parallel & perpendicular lines.
+Learning Goal: Assess conceptual and procedural fluency for reflections.

 - Common Core